In their own words: Public health officials on the frontline

 In their own words: Public health officials on the frontlineNew

 Public health officials work to keep the nation safe and healthy, overseeing everything from water inspections to childhood immunizations.
 For some, the constant pressure and pushback has become too much.
-An investigation by The Associated Press and KHN found that at least 181 state and local public health leaders in 38 states have resigned, retired or been fired since the beginning of the pandemic, the largest exodus of public health leaders in U.S. history.
-The AP and KHN spoke with public health officials around the country about the challenges they have faced this year as they do their work.
+An investigation by The Associated Press and KHN found at least 181 state and local public health leaders in 38 states have resigned, retired or been fired during the pandemic, the largest exodus of public health leaders in U.S. history.
+The AP and KHN spoke with public health officials nationwide about the challenges they’ve faced this year as they do their work.
+Public health administrator Tisha Coleman in Linn County, Kansas, has been harassed and sued as her health recommendations are ignored.